They Call it "The Democracy

 The Treaty of Nice would force Ireland's participation in the EU

 Rapid Reaction Force.
-That means surrendering the right to decide when to go to war and when to stay out of other nation's quarrels.
+That means surrendering the right to decide when to

 The Treaty of Nice would force Ireland to surrender control over